Gridiffin/pcds2030db_fork/.github/instructions/general.instructions.md

 - So, for example, if you are going to add a new feature, create a file called ".github/implementations/feature_name.md" and describe the feature in detail.
 - Format the file like how you would for a TODO list.
 - Mark complete the tasks in the .md file as you complete them.
+- always choose for the best simplest way to solve problems.
+- if the user's way of coding is not a good practice, give suggestions for improvements before coding anything.